Iain Murray, 10th Duke of Atholl

 George Iain Murray, 10th Duke of Atholl, DL (19 June 1931 – 27 February 1996), known as Wee Iain, was a Scottish peer and landowner.

+He was also Marquess and Earl of Atholl, Marquess and Earl of Tullibardine, and Earl of Strathtay and Strathardle.

 Background and education

-Murray was the only surviving child of Lieutenant-Colonel George Anthony Murray (1907–1945), who was killed in action in the Second World War, and the Honourable Angela Pearson (1910–1981), daughter of The 2nd Viscount Cowdray.
-He was a great-grandson of Sir George Murray, grandson of the Right Reverend George Murray, son of the Right Reverend Lord George Murray, second son of The 3rd Duke of Atholl, who in turn was eldest son of renowned Scottish Jacobite Lord George Murray.
+Murray was the only surviving child of Lieutenant-Colonel George Anthony Murray, who was killed in action in the Second World War, and the Honourable Angela Pearson, daughter of Weetman Pearson, 2nd Viscount Cowdray.
+He was a great-grandson of Sir George Murray, a grandson of the Right Reverend George Murray, Bishop of Rochester, son of the Right Reverend Bishop Lord George Murray, second son of John Murray, 3rd Duke of Atholl, who was the eldest son of the Scottish Jacobite Lord George Murray.
 Through his American great-grandfather, Brigadier General Daniel M. Frost of the Confederate States Army, he was a descendant of the Winthrop family and a distant cousin to former Secretary of State John Kerry.

-He attended both Eton and Christ Church, Oxford, before succeeding the 9th duke, his fourth cousin twice removed, as 10th Duke of Atholl in 1957.
+The young Murray was educated at Eton College and Christ Church, Oxford, before in 1957 succeeding James Stewart-Murray, 9th Duke of Atholl, his fourth cousin twice removed, as Duke of Atholl.
 With a height of six feet, five inches, he was one of the tallest Scottish peers, leading to the whimsical name of "Wee Iain".